Data protection

 The privacy of students is important to us and the University takes care to safeguard it.
 Information will be used and stored in accordance with the General Data Protection Regulation and Data Protection Act 2018, as well as all legislation enacted in the UK in respect of the protection of personal data ("Data Protection Legislation").

-Student data will be stored on a secure database (the Higher Education Access Tracker - HEAT) and used to administer participation in outreach activities and projects.
+Student data will be stored on a secure database (the Higher Education Access Tracker - HEAT) and used to administer participation in widening access activities and projects.
 For evaluation and monitoring purposes only, this data may also be shared back with your school or college, with the University of Sheffield’s Impact and Evaluation team, with government and funding bodies* and our collaborative partners** to help run and evaluate the effectiveness of this activity.
 The project and its partners will not use your record in a way that would affect you individually and we will not release data to anyone who is unauthorised.
 The University does not, and will not, sell personal data to third party organisations.

 *Government and funding bodies include: Office for Students, Higher Education Statistics Agency (HESA), Department for Education, Local Authorities, UCAS, CFE Research